tldr-pages/tldr/pages/common/gcloud.md

 # gcloud

 > The official CLI tool for Google Cloud Platform.
-You can use this tool to perform many common platform tasks either from the command-line or in scripts and other automations.
-> Commands can be run using the _gcloud_ command.
+> You can use this tool to perform common platform tasks.

 - List all properties in your active configuration.
-Including: current authorized account, current project, and the default region and zone, if set.:
+Including: current authorized account, current project, and the default region and zone, if set:

 `gcloud config list`